Key Concepts

 - At the melting point heat is absorbed and used to melt the solid without any temperature change (latent heat of fusion), all the energy is going into weakening the intermolecular forces between the particles in the solid.

-- When all the solid has melted to a liquid, the temperature starts to increase uniformly again until the boiling point is reached.
+- When all the solid has melted to a liquid, the temperature starts to increase uniformly again.

 - At the boiling point heat is absorbed without any change in temperature (latent heat of vaporization), all the energy absorbed is being used to overcome the intermolecular forces between the particles in the liquid.